abelzk/StellarMark-Backgroud-Remover-Bot/README.md

 - **Pillow**: Python Imaging Library (PIL) for image processing.
 - **httpx**: HTTP client for asynchronous requests.

+## 📊 Statistics
+- **Total Users:** View the number of registered users.
+- **Total Images Processed:** Track how many images have been processed by the bot.

-## License
+## 📝 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Contributing
+## 🤝 Contributing

 Contributions are welcome!
-Feel free to submit a pull request or open an issue to suggest improvements.
+If you have ideas for new features or improvements, feel free to fork the repository, create a branch, and submit a pull request.
+For major changes, please open an issue first to discuss what you would like to change.

 ## Contact